bonato0/VoIP-Call-Script-Python/README.md

 ```
 Replace <extension> with the extension for the call and <number> with the number to call.

-The script will initiate the VoIP call to the specified extension/number and wait for 15 seconds (adjustable in the code).
+The script will initiate the VoIP call to the specified extension/number and will keep the call active for 300 seconds or until terminated (adjustable in the code).
 After the call, it will print a message indicating that the call has ended.

+This will creates an empty call with no audio.
+If necessary, it can be included directly in the PABX

 ## Command-line Arguments
 The script accepts the following command-line arguments: